nre-learning/nrelabs-curriculum/lessons/workflows/lesson-32-stigcompliance/stage3/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 So let's fix our problems that we introduced, and re-run our script.
+Note that our script actually told us the commands we need in order to fix the issues that were found.
 ```
 configure
 set snmp community public authorization read-only